ericniebler/range-v3/doc/index.md

 ## Adapting Ranges

 Often, a new range type is most easily expressed by adapting an existing range type.
-That's the case for many of the range views provided by the Range v3 library; for example, the `view::remove_if` and `view::transform` views.
+That's the case for many of the range views provided by the Range-v3 library; for example, the `view::remove_if` and `view::transform` views.
 These are rich types with many moving parts, but thanks to a helper class called
 \link ranges::view_adaptor `ranges::view_adaptor`\endlink, they aren't hard